DRIVING ROUTES

 Driving Routes, BMW

-Propped up by the Alston Block - an injection of magma during the Carboniferous period - the entire North Pennines feel more like one enormous mass rather than a series of individual mountains, a hulking but gently sloping behemoth scarred by glaciers and punctuated by tiny, but effective rivers and tributaries.
-Imagine trying to scale the shell of a gigantic Galapagos Tortoise and you'll get the idea.
-Each summit - if you can call them that - presents a merciless expanse, where the vegetation is sparse in the extreme, the dominant dark purple and green heather barely tall enough to brush your kneecaps.
+Propped up by the Alston Block – an injection of magma during the Carboniferous period – the North Pennines feel like one enormous mass, rather than a series of individual mountains.
+This hulking yet gently-sloping behemoth is scarred by glaciers and punctuated by tiny but effective rivers and tributaries.
+Imagine scaling the shell of a Galapagos tortoise, and you’ll get the idea.
+Each summit – if you can call them that – presents a merciless expanse, where vegetation is wind-weary and sparse, with dark purple and green heather barely brushing your kneecaps.

-Perhaps it's not the hills themselves that are beautiful, more the vantage point they provide; to the West is Cumbria's "Garden of Eden".
-To the East lies the Tyne Valley.
-Point your compass south and you'll gaze over Yorkshire's Stainmore Gap.
+Perhaps it’s not the hills themselves that enthral, but rather the vantage points they provide; to the west sprawls Cumbria’s ‘Garden of Eden,’ while to the east stretches the Tyne Valley.
+Point your compass south, and Yorkshire’s Stainmore Gap unfolds before you.

-It's a landscape far more appealing from the driver's seat because such austerity provides a view of the road ahead that offers site lines as far as your retinas permit.
-In these socially conscious times, such vision maximises safety and reduces tension, enabling you to nibble that apex more aggressively or stay on the throttle that satisfying moment longer, safe in the knowledge you aren't ruining somebody else's day.
-It gives a sense of freedom to the drive that is truly liberating.
-Even the free-roaming woolly livestock stick out like a sore thumb.
+It’s a landscape far more appealing from the driver’s seat, with its striking simplicity offering uninterrupted sightlines that stretch as far as the eye can see.
+In these socially conscious times, such vision heightens the driving experience, maximises safety, and reduces tension, letting you nibble that apex more aggressively or stay on the throttle a moment longer.
+It brings a sense of freedom to the drive that feels genuinely liberating.
+Even the free-roaming livestock are easy to spot, standing out against the desolate landscape.

-It also helps that the roads are also great to drive - both driver and machine will be tested along this route.
-The tarmac is varied and twisting and a combination of cambers, gradients and surfaces is present that will exercise your dampers but never rupture your spine.
+It helps that the roads are great to drive – both driver and machine will be thoroughly tested along this route.
+The tarmac is varied and twisting, with a mix of cambers, gradients, and surfaces that will exercise your dampers but never rupture your spine.

 Start - Shell Garage, Penrith, CA11 8HU